-- Target 7: New legislation and policies are developed (and implemented), and existing laws and policies are enforced to address illegal wildlife trafficking.
-Illegal trade in wildlife has reached significant global proportions.
-SDG 15.7 is a call to take urgent action to end poaching and trafficking of protected species of flora and fauna, and address both demand and supply of illegal wildlife products.
-A major effort is now under-way to combat this trade in wildlife (including species of animal, plants and fungi) which is fast becoming one of the largest sources of criminal income in the world and estimated to be worth USD 20-150 billion per year.
-It is being tackled through improved law enforcement, demand reduction and enhanced support for, and involvement of, communities.
-IUCN will continue to support international efforts to combat the illegal and unsustainable trade in wildlife.
-Source, transit and destination countries will be engaged to increase capacity to use existing laws to curtail illegal activities and incentivise the engagement of communities to derive sustainable benefits from conservation. - Target 8: The development and implementation of standards, safeguards, natural capital metrics, incentives and the development of relevant regulatory frameworks (in the public, private and financial sectors) are recognised and put into practice: - Natural capital.
+- Target 8: The development and implementation of standards, safeguards, natural capital metrics, incentives and the development of relevant regulatory frameworks (in the public, private and financial sectors) are recognised and put into practice: - Natural capital.
 IUCN will deploy economic valuation as a tool that can estimate the economic value of services that flow from natural capital.
-IUCN will encourage the incorporation of biodiversity values into national (capital) accounting and planning systems, development strategies as well as private and public sector decision-making.
+IUCN will encourage the incorporation of biodiversity values into national (capital) accounting and planning systems, development strategies, as well as private and public sector decision making.
 In doing so, IUCN will contribute to the achievement of SDG target 15.9 and Aichi Target 2 which call for the integration of ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts. - Biodiversity and business.
-Within the private sector, a strong focus will be on providing client-focused decision support, including on investment for companies, countries and the finance sector.
-We will engage in particular with the finance sector to reduce negative impacts of investment through improved safeguards.
-A key approach will be making biodiversity-related risks and opportunities explicit and measurable using metrics based on the knowledge products.
+Within the private sector, a strong focus will be on providing client-focused decision-support, including in relation to investments by companies, countries and the finance sector.
+IUCN will engage in particular with the finance sector to improve safeguards, thereby reducing negative impacts from investments.
+A key approach will be making biodiversity-related risks and opportunities explicit and measurable using metrics based on the knowledge products. - Ecotourism and conservation.
+By supporting the oversight and improvement of ecotourism standards, guidelines and best practices, through collaboration with Members and other key organisations, IUCN can create new incentives and resources for public and private protected areas, private operations, and other ecotourism destinations to work towards achieving a net-positive impact for people and nature.

-Sub-result 1.3.
+Sub-Result 1.3.
 Key drivers of biodiversity loss are addressed through application of conservation measures.

-Conservation works and the application of conservation measures, including the removal of invasive species, establishment of protected areas or bringing about the recovery of a species and ecosystems is reflected in the following targets:
+Conservation works and the application of conservation measures, including the removal of invasive species, establishment of protected areas, or bringing about the recovery of species and ecosystems, is reflected in the following targets: